marianscon/ExploratoryData_Project1/README.md

 https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip

-and assumed that it has been saved into the current working directory.
+and assumes that it has been saved into the current working directory.